 A DSLR Camera

 One of the best ways to save money on family portraits is to invest in a good quality camera.
 Professional photographs can be quite costly — think a few hundred bucks or more for a family session.
-Meanwhile, prices for DSLR cameras start at $450 at Target, for example.
+Meanwhile, this Nikon D3400 DSLR camera is on sale for $399.99 at Target.

 If getting professional photographs are part of your yearly expenses, now might be the time to invest in a nice digital camera.
 Ask a friend to snap a picture for your upcoming holiday card, or snap photos of your baby’s milestones for a one-time expense.